MatteoIorio11/ghapp-deployer-aws/README.md

 # ghapp-deployer-aws
 <h1>
-Deployer of Probot app on AWS Lambda
+Deployer of Probot app on AWS Lambda using AWS CLI
 </h1>
 <body>
   <main>